Variance-Aware Sparse Linear Bandits: Omitted Proof in (Analysis of Weighted OFUL )

 where $\beta_t=8\sigma\sqrt{d\ln (1+\frac{tL^2}{d\lambda})\ln \frac{8t^2}{\delta}}$. \end{lemma}

-The proof, which will be presented later, mainly follows from the idea of their proof of Theorem 4.1, except that we are using a variant of Freedman's inequalities for sub-Gaussian martingale difference sequences (\Cref{thm:generalized Freedman}).
+The proof, which will be presented later, mainly follows from the idea of their proof of Theorem 4.1, except that we are using \Cref{thm:generalized Freedman}.
 Check the proof below for more details about this.

 With this theorem, we can consequently conclude that the confidence construction is indeed valid by applying \Cref{lem:thm 4.1 from Zhou} to the sequence $\{\eta_t/\bar \sigma_t\}_{t\in [T]}$, which gives